Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Incumbent Lauren Underwood is running unopposed for re-election.
 Underwood has held the seat since 2019.

 Platform: Supported legislation to cap insulin at $35 a month.
-Supports clean energy by 2050 as well as sponsored legislation to ban the USAID from censoring public information about climate change.
+Supports clean energy change over by 2050 as well as sponsored legislation to ban the USAID from censoring public information about climate change.
 For more information go to Underwood’s campaign page.

-Previous positions: From 2016-2024 he served as chairman of the Kendall County Republican Board.
+Previous positions: From 2016 – 2024 he served as chairman of the Kendall County Republican Board.
 Previously challenged Underwood in 2024 for the seat, and was a 2024 delegate for President Trump.

 Platform: Stop schools from promoting gender narration, political activism and junk science.
 Cut spending in the federal government.
 Supports free market principals.
 Repeal the Affordable Care Act (aka Obamacare).
 For more information go to Marter’s campaign page.